(Credits: Blue

 pay $200k each.

-$100M provided by Virgin Galactic.
-WK2 roll out
+Funded by Virgin Galactic.
+WK2 rolled out late

 Single stage, vertical